-Another Tip from they will only work if they are used and updated regularly.: The above tools are great but
+Another Tip from Dr. Data: The above tools are great but they will only work if they are used and updated regularly.

 OK.
 So some add-on software snuck onto your system or you intentionally installed some application that promised – among other things – to make the trains run on time and revamp the postal system but instead turned out to be a real turkey.
 You’re tired of all the pop-ups, ads, consumption of available memory and you’re wondering just what sort of information it’s phoning home to the mother ship.
 In fine, you want it outta here.
 Now!

 The standard procedure is to:

 1. Go to your system’s control panel.
 It’s on the menu brought up by clicking the “Start” button.
 (Clicking on the image below will show a full-size version of the screen capture.)

 2. Select “Programs and Features” from the Control Panel items.
 (Clicking on the image below will show a full-size version of the screen capture.)

 3. Select the bit of software that you want to rid your system of.
 (Clicking on the image below will show a full-size version of the screen capture.)

 5. The uninstall routine will run and while you may have to restart your PC to complete the uninstall, you should be good to go.
 Right??